 In the fall of 2006, I started at Harvard Law School, determined to go into human rights law and change the world for the better.
 (Original!)
 I got involved with the human rights clinic and worked at a fantastic human rights NGO in Buenos Aires, Argentina during the summer between my first and second years of law school.
 As time went on, though, I became disenchanted with what I was doing at law school and began to seriously question the impact that human rights laws have on people’s actual lives.
 Looking for something with a more tangible impact, I became involved with the Harvard Program on Negotiation.
 I really loved it.
 I still think if I ever return to the law, I’ll seek out a job in negotiation.
 More about my law school experience here.

 Like pretty much every non-billionaire who attends law school, I ended up having some serious bills to pay when I graduated in 2009, and so I took a job at an international law firm in Washington DC, practicing international investment arbitration law.
 Although I was based in DC, my firm sent me to São Paulo again for six months, which was challenging and rewarding, professionally and personally.
 (Plus, I rekindled my love affair with mangos.)
 I worked at the law firm until October 17, 2012, when I quit to pursue my lifelong dream of writing professionally.
 Since then, I’ve lived and worked in Johannesburg, London, and DC.

-These days, I live in the Washington, DC area with my husband Alastair and our daughter, Lucia.
-When I’m not writing, I’m knitting, watching television, cooking, or doing crossword puzzles — often all at once.
+These days, I live just across the river from Washington, DC in Old Town, Alexandria with my husband Alastair and our kids, Lucia and Ewan.
+When I’m not writing, I’m knitting, watching TV, cooking, or doing crossword puzzles — often all at once.